 Life insurance for business owners

-Why would a business owner need life insurance?
+Do business owners need life insurance?

 When it comes to an individually owned life insurance policy, a business owner’s needs are no different than anyone else’s.
 Like everyone else, you as a business owner, want coverage to take care of your loved ones or dependents financially after you pass away.
-You may have taken out loans or lines of credit to get your business started and your estate would need to settle these should anything happen to you.
+You may have taken out loans or lines of credit to get your business started and your estate would need to settle these, should anything happen to you.
 This could eat into your family’s savings or force them to make a tough decision like selling your home to settle any business-related debts.

 But life insurance isn’t just a consideration for small business owners and entrepreneurs.
-Those who own or manage large businesses also need to consider the protection that life insurance can provide should anything happen to them, but also should anything happen to their key employees or business partners.
-For these reasons, business owners of any stature need to consider two different types of life insurance policies in their business protection plan.
+Those who own or manage large businesses also need to consider the protection that life insurance can provide the business should anything happen to their key employees or business partners.
+For these reasons, business owners of any stature need to consider using life insurance policies in their business protection plan.

 - Replacing the contribution you would have made to household income